Lancelot Driffield

 Lancelot Townshend Driffield (10 August 1880 – 9 October 1917) was an English cricketer who played in first-class cricket matches for Cambridge University and Northamptonshire between 1900 and 1908.
 He was born in Old, Northamptonshire and died in Leatherhead, Surrey.
 He appeared in 61 first-class matches as a left-handed batsman who bowled left-arm orthodox spin.
 He scored 851 runs with a highest score of 56 and took 137 wickets with a best performance of seven for 7.

-Driffield was educated at St John's School, Leatherhead, and St Catharine's College, Cambridge.
-He returned to St John's School as a teacher in 1911 and taught there until his death.
+Driffield was educated briefly at the Junior School for Monkton Combe School before going on to St John's School, Leatherhead and St Catharine's College, Cambridge.
+After leaving Cambridge he taught at St Edmund's School, Canterbury and at Derby School before returning to St John's School as a teacher in 1911, where he taught until his death at the school from heart failure in 1917.